MY Ady Gil: Replacement

-The financial loss of the Ady Gil was estimated at about $1.5 million.
+The financial loss of the Ady Gil was estimated at $1.5 million.
 A donor had reportedly offered $1 million towards the construction of the Ady Gil 2.
 Sea Shepherd instead acquired the Ocean 7 Adventurer (which is the vessel that held the race record until the Ady Gil beat it) to replace the Ady Gil for its 2011 campaign against Japanese whaling in the Antarctic and renamed it MV Gojira (Godzilla), then later, MV Brigitte Bardot.